AkankshaNichrelay/letsRust/notes/ownership.md

 ### Copy, Move and Clone

-* primitive types with fixed-size implement the copy trait to make copies.
+* primitive types with fixed-size implement the `copy` trait to make copies.
-* "move" means the ownership of the memory is transferred to another owner.
+* `move` means the ownership of the memory is transferred to another owner.
 String is heap allocated so it is moved.
-* If we do want to deeply copy the heap data of the String, not just the stack data, we can use a method called clone.
+* If we do want to deeply copy the heap data of the String, not just the stack data, we can use a method called `clone`.

 ## How Ownership Moves
 There are three ways to transfer ownership from one variable to another in a Rust program: